-Fermenting vegetables in a warm climate is a challenge.
-Common problems include mold and mushy veggies.
-However, it’s still possible to prepare great fermented vegetables, though you might need to try and see what works best in your circumstances.
-Here are a few factors to consider.
+Fermenting vegetables in a warm climate can be a challenge.
+Common problems include mould and mushy veggies.
+It is possible to prepare great fermented vegetables in a warm climate.
+Here are some factors to consider.

 - Soft and mushy vegetables